cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 On browsers that support the necessary APIs the clipboard can be shared with the host.
 Check "Clipboard integration" below for more details.

+# Locking the UI

+By default the navigation at the bottom remains visible when the emulator is running.
+This may cause your fingers to accidentially touch the navigation if you are interacting with your pilot.

+You can touch the lock item at the top in order to hide the navigation and make room for your fingers.
+You can toggle the "Auto-lock UI" setting on the settings page in order to do that automatically on launch.

 # Installing program and database files

 Select the "Install file" button on the top right in order to install `.prc` and